The Twelve Wild Ducks

 "See now!" shrieked the old woman.
 "Didn't I tell you?
 Such goings-on can only be the result of withcraft!
 Make haste and burn her immediately before the pile burns low!"

-"Well, now," said the King, "we've plenty of wood, so I believe I'll wait a bit.
+"Well, now," said the King, "We've plenty of wood, so I believe I'll wait a bit.
 It is true that these goings-on are strange, but I have a mind to see what the end of this will be."

 As he spoke, up rode twelve young men, each one dressed as a prince and as handsome a lad as you'd wish to see -- but the youngest prince had a wild duck's wing instead of his left arm.